 by Miranda Levin, Betty Stephenson, DVM, and John Dillberger, DVM, Ph.D.

 The Health & Genetics Committee gets several emails like this a year, so we thought it would be helpful to post this article for owners and their veterinarians, many of whom might not have dealt with cystinuria before.Read more

 Just a reminder for everyone: It is a good idea to check pill bottles when a prescription is filled to make sure the dosage matches your vet’s actual prescription.
-Over the past year, there have been three incidents reported where the dosage was incorrect on the bottles, and the owners, who followed the directions on the bottles, under-dosed their dogs.
-This led to discomfort for one dog, extensive hospitalization in a specialty hospital for the second, and death for the third.

 Many thanks to the Irish Wolfhound Club of America for providing this link to this help chart.